apalache-mc/apalache/docs/src/adr/014adr-precise-records.md

 a result, one can write the expression `m.a > m.b`, which does not make a lot of sense.
 This may lead to unexpected results in a large specification.
-In the above example, the model checker would just produce some values for `m.a` or `m.b`, which will probably result in a strange counterexample.
-Such counterexamples are usually called spurious.
+In the above example, the model checker would just produce some values for `m.a` or `m.b`, which will probably result in a spurious counterexample.

 Further, multiple related issues and potential solutions were underlined in [#401][] and [#789][].